Beating the system - the cycling commuting section

 I went crazy on mine with WI T11 hubs and 32h front and 36h rear.
 No more broken spokes for me

 HED rims are excellent.
 Spend the money on the Belgium+ and you won't regret it.
 They do come in 32H btw.
 Don't cheap out on the wheels.

 American Classic do a nice 32H disc only, tubeless ready rim.
 All black, minimal branding, very light.

 Pacenti SL32 are also a good tubeless ready shallow vee rim, machined or un.
 Black / silver.

-Archetypes can't go tubeless, but they sure as showtime can run 28-32mm tyres.
+Archetypes can't go tubeless, but they sure as !!
+BAN ME NOW FOR SWEARING !! can run 28-32mm tyres.
 People used to use Open Pros with 29er tyres...
 Black/silver/hard ano

 Stans Alpha 400 is a cheaper disc/tubeless option, but the QC on HED blows them away, and Pacenti are nicer too.